English language preparation for students beginning a Foundation Diploma or Level 3 Introduction course at UAL.

 What is Pre-Foundation English?

-An English language preparation programme for students who want to improve their language level in order to progress onto Foundation Diploma in Art & Design or Level 3 Introduction courses at University of the Arts London.
+This course is for students beginning a Foundation Diploma or Level 3 Introduction course at UAL.
+It is an English language preparation programme for students who want to improve their language level in order to progress onto Foundation Diploma in Art and Design or Level 3 Introduction courses at University of the Arts London.

 Successful completion of this course means you can progress onto your Foundation Diploma or Level 3 course without having to take another IELTS test.

 Pre-Foundation English will develop your English language and study skills in a creative arts context.
 You will have the opportunity to visit several of UAL’s colleges to become familiar with their resources.
 You will also gain experience of the teaching and learning methods at UAL, which is great preparation for your main course.